Openbank-Java-Bootcamp/Italia-Midterm-Project/README.md

-4.Server routes table(Method, Route or URL, Description as columns)
+4. Server routes table(Method, Route or URL, Description as columns)

 <br>Some of the System's Endpoints are: